Thursday, June 02, 2005

 These technologies are still in the beginning stages of development, so they may disappear without warning or perform erratically.
 If something's not working on this page, please come back and try it again later.

-ZDNET reports that Apple has sought patent protection for the "Genie Effect" used in the Dock.
+Apple has sought patent protection for the "Genie Effect" used in the Dock.

 Separately, Apple and Google have a licensing deal for search.
 Google provides a resident search box in Apple's Safari Web browser.